crossplane/crossplane/docs/stacks-guide-gcp.md

 Next we'll set up a Crossplane App Stack and use it!
 Head [back over to the Stacks Guide document][stacks-guide-continue] so we can pick up where we left off.

-## TODO
-This should not go in the final document, but is here for tracking.

-* Add references
-* Add next steps, with link to WordPress-specific stuff

 <!-- Links -->
 [crossplane-cli]: https://github.com/crossplaneio/crossplane-cli
 [crossplane-gcp-networking-docs]: https://github.com/crossplaneio/crossplane/blob/master/design/one-pager-resource-connectivity-mvp.md#google-cloud-platform